 Let’s Explore Citrine-Colored Glass

-This manmade glass is often used in jewelry-making.
+This synthetically made glass is often used in jewelry-making.
 The reason that this matters is the quality.
 No one wants to pay for genuine diamonds to get cubic zirconia, right?
 Although even natural citrine is not as costly as a diamond, the same idea applies here.
 The easiest way to tell if a stone is natural citrine or glass is to use a loupe.
 If there are round bubbles present, the piece is glass.
 Natural citrine may show inclusions, but it will not look like bubbles.

 Heat-treated amethyst usually has a darker orange color and may even look burnt on the tips of clusters.
 Also, natural citrines very rarely form geodes.
 So, if you come across a convincing “citrine” geode, you can fairly confident that you have found a heat-treated amethyst.
 Typically, citrine forms in smaller points as single crystals or small clusters.
 Another giveaway that you have heat-treated amethyst is if there is a white base to the cluster or crystal.